ComfyUI-Workflow/awesome-comfyui/README.md

 - [**Face Analysis for ComfyUI**](https://github.com/cubiq/ComfyUI_FaceAnalysis): This extension uses [a/DLib](http://dlib.net/) to calculate the Euclidean and Cosine distance between two faces.
 - [**IF_Trellis**](https://github.com/if-ai/ComfyUI-IF_Trellis): ComfyUI IF Trellis creates a 3d mesh from a single view or multi angle pictures
 - [**Compositor Node**](https://github.com/erosDiffusion/ComfyUI-enricos-nodes): pass up to 8 images and visually place, rotate and scale them to build the perfect composition. group move and group rescale. remember their position and scaling value across generations to easy swap images. use the buffer zone to to park an asset you don't want to use or easily reach transformations controls
+- [**Tiled Diffusion & VAE for ComfyUI**](https://github.com/shiimizu/ComfyUI-TiledDiffusion): The extension enables large image drawing & upscaling with limited VRAM via the following techniques:
 - [**Masquerade Nodes**](https://github.com/BadCafeCode/masquerade-nodes-comfyui): This is a low-dependency node pack primarily dealing with masks.
 The author recommends using Impact-Pack instead (unless you specifically have trouble installing dependencies).
-- [**Tiled Diffusion & VAE for ComfyUI**](https://github.com/shiimizu/ComfyUI-TiledDiffusion): The extension enables large image drawing & upscaling with limited VRAM via the following techniques:
-- [**ComfyUI_Yvann-Nodes**](https://github.com/yvann-ba/ComfyUI_Yvann-Nodes): Audio reactivity nodes for AI animations 🔊 Analyze audio, extract drums and vocals.
+- [**ComfyUI_Yvann-Nodes**](https://github.com/yvann-ba/ComfyUI_Yvann-Nodes): Audio Reactive nodes for AI animations 🔊 Analyze audio, extract drums, bass, vocals.
+Compatible with IPAdapter, ControlNets, AnimateDiff...
 Generate reactive masks and weights.
 Create audio-driven visuals.
 Produce weight graphs and audio masks.
-Compatible with IPAdapter, ControlNets and more.
-Features audio scheduling and waveform analysis.
-Tutorials to use this pack: [a/Yvann Youtube](https://www.youtube.com/@yvann.mp4)
+Ideal for music videos and reactive animations.
+Features audio scheduling and waveform analysis
 - [**Derfuu_ComfyUI_ModdedNodes**](https://github.com/Derfuu/Derfuu_ComfyUI_ModdedNodes): Automate calculation depending on image sizes or something you want.
 - [**ComfyUI-DragNUWA**](https://github.com/chaojie/ComfyUI-DragNUWA): Nodes: Download the weights of DragNUWA [a/drag_nuwa_svd.pth](https://drive.google.com/file/d/1Z4JOley0SJCb35kFF4PCc6N6P1ftfX4i/view) and put it to ComfyUI/models/checkpoints/drag_nuwa_svd.pth
 - [**ComfyUI-AutomaticCFG**](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG): My own version 'from scratch' of a self-rescaling CFG.
 It isn't much but it's honest work.